jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 > UI Components could be part of the visual layer of a microfrontend.
 Within a microfrontend, those UI Components acquire real business capabilities to the final user.

-# Working with Microfrontends
+# Microfrontends Development Lifecycle

+Working with Microfrontends is not different as working with backend services.
+First and the most important part is to design the microfrontend from a business point of view, setting its functionality and contract.
+Then, the Microfrontend will be developed and tested.
+Finally, the microfrontend needs to be deployed and published in a "Microfrontends  Server" or "Microfrontends Registry" to be consumed.

+## Product Desing

+This is the first phase and it's the most important because the microfrontend is a product that has to be defined from a business point of view.
+We have to keep in mind that a microfrontend isn't just an UI or visual components, so we need to have an end-to-end vision.

+We'll have to answer questions like these in order to define our product:

+- Why do we need a new microfrontend and what is the business need it resolves?
+- There is other microfrontend to resolve the business need?
+- Which is the domain or subdomain?
+- Which data is going to be necessary?
+- Who is going to be the owner?

+Once these questions are resolved, then we have to answer other questions (almost technical) like:

+- UI Design

+  - Which channels is it going to be consumed in?

+  - Which events is it going to listen to and fire?

+  - Which visual properties are going to be customizables?

+  - Which framework or technology is the best suitable?

+- Backend Services

+  - How does data has to be managed?
+How many services does it to manage?

+  - Which services need to be consumed?
+All the services belong to the same domain or it's going to be necessary to consume services from several domains?

+  - How does security capabilities are implemented (or should be)?

-## Developing a Microfrontend
+## Build

-Developing a Microfrontend is similar to develop a little application.
+Once requirements are set, building a Microfrontend is similar to develop a service or little application.
 Depending on the complexity of the Microfrontend may be necessary to include several views and routes, several API calls, loading language files in order to manage several languages,...,etc.

 In this phase, developers work the same way as the work when they are developing an application: code, test and review.

-Microfrontends are independent pieces that
+Remember that Microfrontends are independent pieces that

 - receive some parameters (html attributes),
 - listen to some events and react to them